siv-org/siv/src/spec/siv-spec.md

 Every ballot item should have a unique key, such as "president", "governor", "mayor", "proposition_3".

-SIV is fully compatible with alternative voting methods such as Ranked Choice Voting and Approval Voting, and can prevent Voters from accidentally invalidating their ballot.
+SIV is fully compatible with alternative voting methods such as Ranked Choice Voting and Approval Voting.
+SIV makes it easier to adopt these less common methods because SIV provides real-time user-interface feedback, and can prevent Voters from accidentally invalidating their ballot.

 ### c.
 Register Verifying Observers

-The Election Administrator can enroll Verifying Observers.
+The Election Administrator can enroll "Verifying Observers".
 Each Verifying Observer adds additional assurance for voter privacy.

 Election Administrators choose who to invite, and Verifying Observers must also opt-in by accepting the invitation.